mbraak/django-file-form/README.md

 **4 Upload directly to AWS S3**

 `django-file-form` supports upload directly to AWS S3 compatible storages.
-The files will be uploaded by clients directly to S3 through AJAX operations and returns to the backend as `S3Boto3StorageFile` with [`S3Boto3Storage`](https://django-storages.readthedocs.io/en/latest/backends/amazon-S3.html).
+The files will be uploaded by clients directly to S3 through AJAX operations and return to the backend as `File` objects with [`S3Boto3Storage`](https://django-storages.readthedocs.io/en/latest/backends/amazon-S3.html).

 To use this method, you will first need to define the following variables in `settings`